-Oak Park has been investing its CDBG funds in housing rehabilitation for multiple years, but now more than ever an emphasis is being placed on determining ways to foster affordable housing in alternative ways.
+Oak Park has been investing its CDBG funds in housing rehabilitation for many years, but now, more than ever, an emphasis is being placed on identifying ways to foster affordable housing.
 By joining the Cook County HOME Consortium, the Village hopes to identify creative ways to increase the affordable housing stock in the community.
 The following are other actions that will be taken.